tomaszwasik31/GiardDesign/readme.md

 ## Contribution

 While this project serves as a recruitment task for AdRespect, your feedback is invaluable!
 If you notice any improvements or have suggestions, please feel free to contribute by submitting a pull request.

-## License

-The code is distributed under the [MIT License](LICENSE), allowing usage, modification, and distribution.

-## About Giard Design

-Giard Design is a visionary garden design and landscaping company, committed to crafting contemporary outdoor spaces.
-Our team of skilled designers and architects collaborates with clients to realize garden dreams.

-Please visit the [Giard Design website](https://www.example.com) to learn more about our services and explore the portfolio.